The School of Nursing and Health Sciences Scholarships

 This award is given to a second semester sophomore, junior or first semester senior nursing student who is in good academic standing and displays caring and compassionate nursing care in the clinical setting.
 This scholarship was established through the generosity of Ms. Mary Jo Hertel, '57, in memory of her sister.

 "I find no greater joy than helping others, which is exactly why I am going into nursing.
 Being a nurse will give me the opportunity to help a lot of different people during truly difficult times, which is exactly what you did for me.
 Before I received the announcement about the scholarship, I was desperately trying to find ways to stay at Saint Xavier.
 Thank you for helping me to pursue my academic goal of earning a Bachelor of Science in Nursing degree.
-This scholarship has made a big difference in my life."
+This scholarship has made a big difference in my life." -- Samantha Spitzig

 This scholarship was created from the estate of Ms. Joyce Jeck who, in her will, designated a gift to create a scholarship for nursing students.
 Recipients of the Joyce M. Jeck '54 Scholarship will be at least second semester sophomore nursing students, maintain a minimum GPA of 2.5 and have demonstrated financial need.
-Recipients will also submit an essay addressing commitment to nursing profession and a letter of recommendation from a School of Nursing faculty member that addresses student's commitment and integrity.
+Recipients will also submit an essay addressing commitment to nursing profession and a letter of recommendation from a School of Nursing and Health Sciences faculty member that addresses student's commitment and integrity.

 Made possible through the estate of Virginia Landman, '73, two scholarships are available; one will be awarded to a nursing student who has achieved junior status and one will be awarded to an incoming freshman.

-Established by the Sigma Theta Tau Nursing Honor Society (Alpha Omicrom chapter) in honor of Dr. Mary Lebold, '60, the long-time dean of the school of Nursing at Saint Xavier University.
+Established by the Sigma Theta Tau Nursing Honor Society (Alpha Omicrom chapter) in honor of Dr. Mary Lebold, '60, the long-time dean of the School of Nursing and Health Sciences at Saint Xavier University.
 This annual award will be given to students enrolled as Nursing Majors and who are in good academic standing and eligible for membership in Sigma Theta Tau, Alpha Omicron Chapter.
 The applicants will also demonstrate financial need and display a commitment to the community and/or caring and compassionate nursing care in the clinical setting.

 This award is granted to a junior or senior nursing student in good academic standing who demonstrates qualities of care and compassion consistent with the Mercy mission.
-Applicants must be a full-time junior or senior enrolled in the School of Nursing with a minimum GPA of 2.7 or higher.
+Applicants must be a full-time junior or senior enrolled in the School of Nursing and Health Sciences with a minimum GPA of 2.7 or higher.
 Applicants must also be currently working in a Catholic or community hospital in the Chicago metropolitan area.
 This award was made possible through the generosity of Mary Clare, '65, and Gerald Loftus.

 Established by Dr. Mary Lebold, '60, and Dr. Mary Oesterle, '68, along with their families, in honor of Ralph and Loretta Oesterle.
 Financial assistance is given to graduate nursing students.

-“This scholarship has significantly helped my family and me, and words cannot express our gratitude!
-I am so honored to be receiving the Mary Kay Millea Schmidt ’44 scholarship.”
+"This scholarship has significantly helped my family and me, and words cannot express our gratitude!
+I am so honored to be receiving the Mary Kay Millea Schmidt '44 scholarship." -- Katlyn Dean

 Funds from an annual grant providing scholarships for deserving nursing students.
 This scholarship was established through the generosity of the Dr. Scholl Foundation.

 This scholarship is awarded to an undergraduate nursing student (at least junior level I) who is in good academic standing and has demonstrated financial need.
-Students applying for this scholarship must also submit an essay addressing their commitment to the nursing profession and to the School of Nursing upon graduation.
-The School of Nursing Alumni and Friends Endowed Scholarship was created in 2010 with proceeds from the School of Nursing’s 75th Anniversary Dinner and other special events.
+Students applying for this scholarship must also submit an essay addressing their commitment to the nursing profession and to the School of Nursing and Health Sciences upon graduation.
+The School of Nursing Alumni and Friends Endowed Scholarship was created in 2010 with proceeds from the School of Nursing's 75th Anniversary Dinner and other special events.

 An annual grant from a private foundation, this scholarship provides funds for deserving nursing students.